 The Ibotta App if you aren’t familiar, is a coupon app that is used after you shop, by scanning receipts and barcodes with your phone.
 Deals are sorted by store.

-Kids can scan items, just as easy as you can.
+Kids can scan items, just as easily as you can.
 They think it’s fun.

 I’m averaging about $15 a month.
 And that’s without really trying.
 If I was better with it, it would be so much more.

-It’s not just processed foods either like typical coupons.
-Every week there are deals on dairy, produce, meats and alcohol.
+It’s not just household items and processed foods either like typical coupons.
+Every week there are deals on dairy, produce, and meats.
 And yes, alcohol.

 #3 YouTube and Netflix